GoogleCloudPlatform/python-docs-samples/tasks/README.md

 contains both the App Engine app to deploy, as well as the snippets to run locally to push tasks to it, which could also be called on App Engine.

+`create_http_task.py` is a simple command-line program to create tasks to be pushed to an URL endpoint.

-`create_app_engine_queue_task.py` is a simple command-line program to create tasks to be pushed to the App Engine app.
+`create_http_task_with_token.py` is a simple command-line program to create tasks to be pushed to an URL endpoint with authorization header.

 `main.py` is the main App Engine app.
 This app serves as an endpoint to receive App Engine task attempts.